News / news

 “Using technology to transform public services and improve lives people across the country,” are meaningless buzzwords — and a whole range of public sector services and people have been harmed by tech projects, whether directly or by omission of effort on other things, done badly by governments including in the UK.

-Generative AI models are already losing their appeal to investors as accuracy and reliability issues are becoming ever more apparent, and they cannot legally use children’s data or be used by children.
+Generative AI models are already losing their appeal to investors as accuracy and reliability issues are becoming ever more apparent, and they cannot legally use children’s data or be used by children without parental permission or easily at all in the public sector**.
 It is unsurprising therefore if companies are seeking to embed their products urgently into new markets and to exploit new data sources, so far protected from their re-use by not being online.

-But it is unclear if this is, “government data” as the announcement claims (ie about government and admin processes) or is it our public administrative data (ie about people and our interactions with public services and therefore personal data)?
-“Assessment data” suggests it is pupil data.
+But it is unclear if this future plan involves “government data” as the announcement claims (ie about government and admin processes) or is it our public administrative data (ie about people and our interactions with public services and therefore personal data)?
+The term, “Assessment data” suggests it is pupil data.
+It’s also interesting the post says the spend is of “government investment” when of course it is money coming from the taxpayer.

 Any personal data processing (including separating data to make parts of it non-personal or anonymous) needs a lawful basis that is necessary and proportionate to the task and cannot just be invented retrospectively to fit how the data users have chosen to do things, especially for product development, that does not enjoy the same exemptions as research would, for example.